-Short naps can make one more productive, The opportunities to do these things are really helpful in attaining one’s goal effectively.
-If you have the chance to do so, set your home office beside your bed.
+Short naps can make one more productive.
+The opportunities to do these things help attain one’s goal effectively.
+If you can do so, set your home office beside your bed.
 Make it even lovely by setting up a neo-classical inspired workspace like the set-up above.

 6. Simple yet complete

 A simple home office setup with everything you need–your PC, desk, ergonomic chair, files, and couch.
 If you’re into functions rather than form, this simple, quiet, and bright workspace can help you nail your day.